Health status of Asian Americans: Barriers to health care access

 At first glance, Asian Americans are far from being classified as a vulnerable population.
-This error has been perpetuated by many reports that classified Asian Americans as a single body, rather than as differentiated groups.
+That error has been perpetuated by many reports that classified Asian Americans as a single body, rather than as differentiated groups.
 As immigrants, Asian Americans are subject to barriers to accessing health care.
 Out of all barriers, financial, cultural, communication, and physical were the most often reported.

 Financial barriers exist through the lack of health insurance.
 Most Asian Americans receive their health insurance through work.
 Koreans are most likely to be uninsured, given their self-employment status.
 Because of the lack of health insurance, many of the most vulnerable individuals do not go for regular checkups, and do not have a regular primary care provider.
 Furthermore, out-of-pocket payments for care are relatively high compared with immigrant's homeland, leading to a reluctance to pay.

-Asian Americans tend to avoid visiting the hospital unless absolutely necessary, so many infections remain unnoticed until they develop serious symptoms, and by then the infection may have led to cancer.
+Asian Americans tend to avoid visiting the hospital unless absolutely necessary amd so many infections remain unnoticed until they develop serious symptoms, and by then, the infection may have led to cancer.
 Of all the racial/ ethnic groups, Asian Americans are the least likely to have visited a physician within the past 12 months.
 Without routine checkups and the prompting of their physicians, Asian Americans are unlikely to receive their regular round of vaccinations, mammograms, and screenings.
 Asian American women over the age of 40 are the least likely racial/ethnic group to receive mammograms, and those who are diagnosed have more advanced stages of cancer compared to Caucasian women diagnosed.
 Many of these cancer burdens on the Asian American population are unnecessary and preventable with increased screening and vaccinations, especially because many cancers associated with this category are of infectious origin.

 Many Asian Americans also face physical barriers to health care access.
 Lack of transportation prevents many individuals from seeking out health care that may be further away from their residence.